89luca89/pakkero/README.md

 The idea behind it is to protect not only elf binaries, but also executable scripts, like python, bash, perl, php or anything with a shebang.

-A common attack that is possible is a "man in the middle execution", for example, let the payload be a bash script, in the moment of execution "/usr/bin/env bash" is called to execute the content of the script.
+A common attack that is possible is a "man in the middle execution", for example, let the payload be a bash script, in the moment of execution `/usr/bin/env bash` is called to execute the content of the script.

 If in the environment (or really with a symlink on /usr/bin/bash) we put something like: